Banoun

 AWS

-Stock updates right away during a weekend drop.
-A popular item can sell out in under an hour.
-So stock counts stay live on the customer apps, the admin panel and the storefront.
-The apps stay fast even while they check for updates.
+Stock has to update the instant it changes during a weekend drop, when a popular item can sell out in under an hour.
+Stock counts had to stay live across the customer apps, the admin panel and the storefront at the same time, and the apps had to stay fast even while constantly checking for updates.

-iOS and Android have to feel the same everywhere it counts.
-Notifications show up the way iPhone and Android users expect.
-Payments work through Apple Pay and Google Pay the right way.
-Swipes and taps feel right on each phone.
-We ran the Android app development in parallel with iOS so Android never felt like an afterthought.
+iOS and Android had to feel the same everywhere it counts and native everywhere it shows.
+Notifications needed to behave the way iPhone and Android users expect, payments had to work properly through Apple Pay and Google Pay, and swipes and taps had to feel right on each phone.

 One home screen, three features